nrl-ai/CustomChar/README.md

 ## 3. Features

-- [ ] Build AI characters from knowledge database 💬💬💬 :
+- [ ] Build AI characters from the knowledge database 💬💬💬 :
   - [x] LLamaCpp for LLM.
 Chat with Llama-V2 on all platforms.
   - [ ] Knowledge indexing and searching.
 - [x] Talk to your character 🎤🎤🎤 :